 - Make the most of owned media because it’s all yours.
 You make the rules.

 - Never underestimate the power of earned media.
 You can never plan when your posts go viral, but you can continually optimize content for virality.
-Here’s the inside scoop on how to create viral content.

 - Monitor and analyze paid content distribution channels to know more about your audience.